 Watering Japanese Maples

-First and foremost, know that Japanese maples require a moist but well-drained soil.
-More Japanese die from too much water than from too little water.
+Young, recently planted Japanese maples require a moist but well-drained soil.
 Good soil drainage is critical and proper watering is especially crucial when young trees are working to establish a root system during the first two years after planting.

-Very Important: Constantly soggy or wet soil due to over irrigation or poor drainage in the planting area can lead to deadly diseases such as root rot.
-Symptoms of root rot are browning or blackening of leaf edges.
+VERY IMPORTANT!!
+As with so many other types of ornamental plants and trees, a constantly soggy or wet soil due to over irrigation or poor drainage in the planting area can cause the deadly root rot disease.
+Above-ground symptoms of root rot are browning or blackening of leaves.
 If this occurs, check soil moisture with your finger or a moisture meter and reduce watering or improve drainage in the area where your tree is growing.
 Recently planted trees, which have yet to grow new roots, can be lifted and replanted in a raised mound to ensure proper drainage.
 Wait to replant established trees until winter, when the tree is in dormancy and follow the instructions provided in our article How To Relocate And Transplant A Tree.

 Here's some watering tips: